The Final Word: Bob Condotta reviews what went wrong in the Seahawks’ defeat to the Chargers

 WHAT I SAID: Seahawks 27, Chargers 23

-WHAT HAPPENED: Well, like the Seahawks I am now 4-4 on the season with my picks of their games.
+WHAT HAPPENED: Well, like the Seahawks, I am now 4-4 on the season with my picks of their games.
 But if it seems like it’s hard to get a read on the Seahawks maybe what’s really at play more than inconsistency is simply what happens when Seattle steps up in competition.
-The four teams Seattle has beaten this season are now 9-22 (before Dallas’ Monday night game), none holding a record better than the Cowboys at 3-4, while the four teams Seattle has lost to are 22-12, three with winning records.
+The four teams Seattle has beaten this season are now 9-23, none holding a record better than the Cowboys at 3-4, while the four teams Seattle has lost to are 22-12, three with winning records.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.